certifaction/cli/docs/guides/local-processing.md

 Local document processing ensures document confidentiality.

-The Certifaction client can be used in two modes:
+The Certifaction Client can be used in two modes:

 - Server mode that exposes a Local API.
 - Interactive to execute commands on the shell, as part of a script or from a third-party application.

-In both cases, the Certifaction client serves as a proxy between the third-party application and the Certifaction API.
+In both cases, the Certifaction Client serves as a proxy between the third-party application and the Certifaction API.
 It handles document signing, certification, verification and revocation without leaking the document content outside your controlled IT infrastructure.